argoproj/argo-workflows/docs/metrics.md

 ## Introduction

-Custom prometheus metrics can be defined to be emitted on a `Workflow`- and `Step/Task`-level basis.
+Custom prometheus metrics can be defined to be emitted on a `Workflow`- and `Template`-level basis.
 These can be useful for many cases; some examples:

-- Keeping track of the duration of a `Workflow` or `Step/Task` over time, and setting an alert if it goes beyond a threshold
+- Keeping track of the duration of a `Workflow` or `Template` over time, and setting an alert if it goes beyond a threshold
-- Keeping track of the number of times a `Workflow` or `Step/Task` fails over time
+- Keeping track of the number of times a `Workflow` or `Template` fails over time
 - Reporting an important internal metric, such as a model training score or an internal error rate

 Emitting custom metrics with Argo is easy, but it's important to understand what makes a good Prometheus metric and the